Aramosgr/test-js/README.md

 # INCENTIVE GAMES

 Hi!
-This is a Javascript test where you will do some functions to prove what you are made of.
+This is a Javascript test where you will code some functions to prove what you are made of (nothing too complicated, this won´t take more than 30 minutes).

 Use ES6 if you are familiar with it.